 Mine layout

-Open Pit: surface mining method where rocks & minerals are removed from an open pit near the earth's surface
+Open Pit: surface mining method where rocks & minerals are removed from an open pit near the earth's surface.

-Underground: form of mining used to extract ore from below the surface of the Earth
+Underground: a form of mining used to extract ore from below the surface of the Earth.
+These are often used for deep and/or highly concentrated deposits as the cost of underground methods is typically far higher than those employing open pits.

-Placer: small-scale mining where minerals like gold, platinum, tin, and diamonds are separated from sand and gravel using flowing water
+Open pit and Underground: projects which plan to use both methods for extracting the target material.

+Underground (solution mining): a mining method which injects large quantities of water into underground deposits of salts and pumps the solution to the surface for extracting the salt.

-IA start date (YYYY-MM-DD)
+IA start date (MM-DD-YYYY)

+The start date of a project is critical variable.
+However, identifying the specific date is not always a straightforward process.
 The IA process is usually triggered when an IA regulator receives the first project document, usually a project description that fits within the criteria/scope/threshold for an IA in that jurisdiction.
-Most jurisdictions will provide a notification of the IA process starting as a brief letter addressed to the proponent.
-This specific date may not always be clear but is a very important variable.
+Most jurisdictions also provide a notification of the start of the IA process as a brief letter addressed to the proponent.
+As there are many dates for various steps of the process, it is important to note the most appropriate one.
 For example, the federal (IAAC) registry landing page for each project mentions a ‘start date’ which may be the date when IAAC starts reviewing information provided by the proponent.
-However, we are looking for the date when the proponent’s first document (project description) was received by the regulator, so this should be double checked with the date listed in the document PDF.
+However, as we are looking for the date when the proponent’s first document (project description) was received by the regulator, this information should be sourced from the corresponding document directly.
 An example is provided in the screenshots in Appendix A below.
+In that case, the project start date should be noted as 06-23-2017 (and not 09-01-2017).
 There might be similar nuances in other registries to watch out for.
 If a project description submission date is not available or was not submitted, please note the date when the earliest available subsequent document (such as the regulator’s notice of the start of assessment, invitation to public for comments on the description, the EIS, etc.) was submitted instead.

 In cases where only a month and year is given, the reviewer will enter the 15th (middle) date of the month.